 CEO & Leadership

 Andrew is CEO of Peek Vision Ltd and The Peek Vision Foundation.
 He is also an Ophthalmologist (Eye Surgeon) and Associate Professor in International Eye Health at the London School of Hygiene & Tropical Medicine.
 He has worked and undertaken research in over twenty countries including two years living in Kenya where he led a major eye disease study and the development and testing of Peek.
-Andrew has published over 40 peer-reviewed articles, is a TED Fellow, Ashoka Fellow, Rolex Laureate, UBS Global Visionary and World Economic Forum Young Global Leader.
+Andrew has published over 70 peer-reviewed articles, is a TED Fellow, Ashoka Fellow, Rolex Laureate, UBS Global Visionary and World Economic Forum Young Global Leader.

 Melissa Kuecker Witte

 Melissa supports Peek on its organisational strategy, ensuring our focus remains on strengthening eye health systems to improve the outcomes of individuals with eye health problems.
 She has experience in international development and eye health working for various US International NGOs, most recently leading Combat Blindness International.

 Jeanette works with organisations and individuals who are supporting Peek to become fully self-sufficient.
 From her previous roles in large companies (e.g. Tata Consultancy Services) and international NGOs (e.g. Plan International), her experience includes business development, marketing and fundraising.
 She was first introduced to Peek when she was Head of Seeing is Believing, Standard Chartered Bank’s USD 100 million community investment programme focused on tackling avoidable blindness.